manueles95/cumplo_test/README.md

 - A conatiner running the sql server with the required user and database configurations
 - A container serving our application

+**Due to an unidentified bug when composing the db image, you may need to run the docker-compose command two or three times for the initial set up to take place**

 After running that command you are set to go, simply open your browser at at **127.0.0.1:8000** and start using the application